benf414/experiment-simulations/README.md

 # Comparing Common Experiment Methods

 A/B testing is a core tool for decision-making, helping teams determine whether a change meaningfully impacts users.
-While the standard t-test is a solid baseline, it can require longer experiments and struggle to detect changes with small sample sizes.
+While the standard t-test is a solid baseline, it can lengthen experiments and struggle to detect changes with small sample sizes.
 The writeup [here](https://benf414.github.io/experiment-simulations/) introduces two widely used alternatives: CUPED and sequential testing.
 It focuses on practical guidance rather than mathematical derivations to help teams choose the right method based on their goals and constraints.

 ## How to Run